Plugins

 ` locator:

-openclaw plugins install clawhub:openclaw-codex-app-serverBare npm-safe plugin specs install from npm by default during the launch cutover:
+openclaw plugins install clawhub:openclaw-codex-app-serverBare npm-safe plugin specs install from npm by default during the launch cutover unless they match an official plugin id:

 openclaw plugins install openclaw-codex-app-serverUse npm: to make npm-only resolution explicit: